nickcafferry/PSSpred/README.rst

 No installation is needed!

 Simply fork this project and edit the file `seq.fasta` in `FASTA Format` in your own repository, then you can acquire the outputs through `github worflow <https://github.com/nickcafferry/PSSpred/actions/runs/263139727>`_ , and download them via `artifacts link <https://github.com/nickcafferry/PSSpred/suites/1217285162/artifacts/18180747>`_.
 The output files contains two results, one for `seq.dat` (PSSpred prediction in I-TASSER format), one for `seq.dat.ss` (the original confidence file).
-If you want to check more results, you need to edit github workflow file `PSSPred.yml <>`
+If you want to check more results, you need to edit github workflow file `PSSPred.yml <https://github.com/nickcafferry/PSSpred/blob/master/.github/workflows/PSSPred.yml>`_.

 .. code:: yaml
+   :linenos:

    name: PSSpred